Luis Paradela

-Luis Javier Paradela Díaz (born 21 January 1997) is a Cuban professional footballer who plays as a winger or an attacking midfielder for Liga I club Universitatea Craiova, on loan from Liga FPD club Saprissa and the Cuba national team.
+Luis Javier Paradela Díaz (born 21 January 1997) is a Cuban professional footballer who plays as a winger or an attacking midfielder for Liga FPD club Saprissa and the Cuba national team.

 Club career

 Youth career

 Paradela began his youth career in his native Cuba with club FC Matanzas.

 USAC

-He joined USAC in 2019, making his competitive debut for USAC in a 2–1 home defeat against Sansare FC on January 20, 2019, during the Clausura tournament of the 2018–2019 season.
-He scored his first goal and brace in a 4–1 home victory over Achuapa on January 26, 2019, followed by another brace four days later in a 2–2 away tie against Aurora.
+He joined USAC in 2019, making his competitive debut for USAC in a 2–1 home defeat against Sansare FC on 20 January 2019, during the Clausura tournament of the 2018–2019 season.
+He scored his first goal and brace in a 4–1 home victory over Achuapa on 26 January 2019, followed by another brace four days later in a 2–2 away tie against Aurora.

 Reno 1868

 In August 2019, Paradela joined USL Championship side Reno 1868 on loan.
 Paradela became the first Cuban soccer player to play in the United States without defecting.
 Due to the unique unprecedented process, the P1 VISA took months to be processed and was obtained with only single entry and for 90 days validity.
 The player was cleared to arrive in Reno only with 6 games remaining in the season.